Anshul391/CSS143BackStage/exams/final/readme.md

 **10. (20pt) Write the code to iteratively reverse THE SECOND HALF of a single linked list in place.**

 The single linked list has a dummy node.
+And "second half" means from the middle of the list to the end.
+If there's odd number of nodes, the node in the dead center does not participate in the reversal.
+The dummy node is not considered part of the list to be counted for reversal.

 10.1 (15pt) Write the code given the following list node definition